mmillar-bolis/The-36-Lessons-of-Vivec/about.md

 #### Textual Differences:

 Initially, the UESP Wiki served as the basis of my editions.
 Historically, it has been the resource for much of my Morrowind related references.
 Generally, it remains a primary and influential source alongside [the Imperial Library][18].
 The UESP features multiple versions of the Lessons to account for any changes between games.
 I opted to use the [Morrowind page][19] version; my original intent was to avoid any differences between the original game's text and TES:Online, including the deuterocanonical [thirty-seventh chapter][20] and [sermon zero][21].
-Unfortunately, I later fond out that all game-specific versions of text on that site are sourced from the lore page version; the text bodies are not actually entirely separate.
+Unfortunately, I later found out that all game-specific versions of text on that site are sourced from the lore page version; the text bodies are not actually entirely separate.

 As I went further through my editing process, I had discovered that there were indeed small textual errors in UESP's versions that were not present in the Imperial Library ones.
 Such changes would seem small to most, but in a couple of cases constituted a restructuring to the formatting.
 For example in Sermon Eight on the UESP, the following sequence, at the time of my collection, was rendered thusly: